narcis2007/Shop/README.md

 # Shop
-I am still working on this.
+I am still working on this, in the end will have a client-server arhitecture using sockets and remote procedure calls.
 A windows form application that simulates a shop.
 The user selects a category,the items in that category are automatically displayed, adds in the shopping list the items he wants to buy and sends the command.